 You may start your project from the date of your letter of offer.
-If you choose to start your project before you enter into a grant agreement with the Commonwealth, you do so at your own risk.
 We are not responsible for any expenditure you incur until a grant agreement is executed.

-6. The assessment criteria you need to address
+6. The assessment criteria

-We use assessment criteria, known as merit criteria, to assess your application.
-You must address all merit criteria and their indicators in your application.
-We will assess your application based on the weighting given to each indicator under each merit criterion.
+You must address all assessment criteria and their indicators in your application.
+We will assess your application based on the weighting given to each indicator under each assessment criterion.

-The application form asks questions that relate to the merit criteria below.
+The application form asks questions relating to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 You should provide evidence to support your answers.
-The application form displays size limits for answers.
+The application form includes character limits for answers.

-We will only award funding to applications that score highly against all merit criteria, as these represent best value for money.
+We will only award funding to applications that are competitive against all assessment criteria, as these represent best value for money.